Peter Ackroyd (biblical scholar): Early life and education

 Ackroyd was born on 15 September 1917 in Derby, Derbyshire, England.
 His family later moved to Harrow, Middlesex, and he was educated at Harrow County School for Boys, the local state school.
 In 1935, he matriculated into Downing College, Cambridge, to study modern and medieval languages.
 He graduated from the University of Cambridge with a Bachelor of Arts (BA) degree in 1938.

 Ackroyd then joined the University of London to study theology, graduating with a Bachelor of Divinity (BD) degree in 1940 and a Master of Theology (MTh) degree in 1942.
 He was a Dr Williams's Trust Exhibitioner (1941) and a Stanton Student (1941 to 1943) at Trinity College, Cambridge, during this time, and thereby maintaining his links with Cambridge.
 He was awarded Master of Arts status (MA Cantab) by Trinity College in 1942.
 He then undertook postgraduate research at the University of Cambridge, completing his Doctor of Philosophy (PhD) degree in 1945.
-His doctoral thesis concerned the "criteria for the Maccabean dating of psalms", and was tiled "The problem of Maccabean psalms, with special reference to the psalms of Solomon".
+His doctoral thesis concerned the "criteria for the Maccabean dating of psalms", and was titled "The problem of Maccabean psalms, with special reference to the psalms of Solomon".